Research Methodology, Graduate Minor

-Students may petition for the inclusion of additional courses by submitting a copy of the syllabus for such courses.
+Students may petition to include additional courses by submitting a copy of the syllabus for such courses.
 Upon approval, these courses can also be included in the minor.
-At least 80% of the courses included in the minor must be taken at Saint Louis University and all courses must be graded courses (i.e. no pass/fail or satisfactory/unsatisfactory coursework will be accepted).
+At least 80% of the courses included in the minor must be taken at Saint Louis University and all courses must be graded courses; no pass/fail or satisfactory/unsatisfactory coursework will be accepted).

 To be admitted to this minor program, students must be seeking a degree in a Saint Louis University graduate program.
 They must have taken a general research methodology course prior to admission to the minor.
 This must be a basic introductory course that provides an overview of all major forms of research methodology and design.
 This prerequisite serves as a foundation for all other courses taken in this minor.

 To add the research methodology minor, contact the coordinator of the graduate research methodology minor.
 A petition to amend the graduate program along with an academic plan for the minor must be completed and submitted to the associate graduate dean/director of the college, school, or center appropriate for the student.
 Upon completion of the minor requirements, it will be noted as a “Minor in Research Methodology” on the academic transcript.